apiaryio/dredd/docs/hooks/new-language.rst

 What to implement
 -----------------

-If you want to write a hook handler for your language you will have to implement:
+If you want to write a hooks handler for your language you will have to implement:

 -  CLI Command runnning TCP socket server